dr-leo/pandaSDMX/doc/usage.rst

 Extracting the metadata related to a dataflow
 -----------------------------------------------------------

-We will download the 'EXR' dataflow from the
-European Central Bank.
-The dataflow definition is part of the entire list of dataflows we studied in the last chapter.
+We will download the dataflow definition with the ID 'EXR' from the European Central Bank.
+This dataflow definition is already contained in the complete list of dataflows we studied in the last chapter, but without any related metadata.
-This time we will pass the dataflow ID 'EXR' to tell pandaSDMX that we want to drill down into a specific dataflow. pandaSDMX will set the ''references'' parameter to ``all`` which instructs the SDMX server to return any metadata related to the dataflow definition alongside the dataflow definition itself.
+Now we will pass the dataflow ID 'EXR' to tell pandaSDMX that we want to drill down into a single dataflow.
+Passing a dataflow ID prompts pandaSDMX to set the ''references'' parameter to ``all`` which instructs the SDMX server to return any metadata related to the dataflow definition as well.

 .. ipython:: python

     exr_flow = ecb.dataflow('EXR')
     exr_flow.url
     dir(exr_flow.msg)
-    # Get the datastructure definition referred to by the dataflow
+    # Show the datastructure definition referred to by the dataflow
     dsd = exr_flow.dataflow.EXR.structure()
     dsd
+    dsd is exr_flow.msg.datastructure.ECB_EXR1
+    # Explore the DSD:
+    dsd.dimensions.aslist()
+    dsd.attributes.aslist()
+    # Show a codelist referenced by a dimension.
+It contains a superset of the allowed values.
+    dsd.dimensions.FREQ.local_repr.enum()

 Dataflow definitions at a glance
 :::::::::::::::::::::::::::::::::::

-A :class:`pandasdmx.model.DataFlowDefinition` ("DSD") has an ``id`` , ``name`` , ``version``  and many other attributes inherited from various base classes.
+A :class:`pandasdmx.model.DataFlowDefinition` ("DSD") has an ``id`` , ``name`` , ``version``  and other attributes inherited from various base classes.
 It is worthwhile to look at the method resolution order.
 Many other classes from the model have similar base classes.

 It is crucial to bear in mind two things when working with dataflows: